Lekuruu/chio.py/README.md

 It was made with the intention of documenting everything about the bancho protocol, and to provide a base for server frameworks, since the packet handling part is most often the annoying part.
 Having *any* client be able to connect to it is a very sweet addition on top, if you are interested in those as well.

+**If you wish to use this library, I would appreciate some credit for my work.
+Thanks!**

 ## Usage

 This library requires an installation of python **3.8** or higher.